dwarvesf/handbook/who-does-what.md

 #### Mobile & Desktop

 Working on the native applications for Android, iOS, and MacOS, the mobile team is lead by **Trung** and is responsible for those user-facing systems.
 That was only possible because we dedicated solid teams to both efforts.
-Phuc, Thanh & Khanh are part of the mobile development team.
+Phuc is part of the mobile development team.

 #### QA

-Before we ship a new feature, **Phuong** & **Anh** our resident bug squashers.
+Before we ship a new feature, **Quynh**, our resident bug squashers.
 Their job is to break things, so we know what needs fixing.
 They run rolling tests on all web and mobile versions for quality control.
 Few things ship without their stamp of quality approval.

 #### Web

 The web team is lead by **Huy G**, **Minh T** and **Thanh P**.
-They are responsible for the user-facing system in the web front.
+They are responsible for the user-facing system on the web front.
 They work across multiple products and ensure the user experience.
-Minh L, Diem, Nguyen, Nghia, Hang, Phuong are part of the web team.

 ### Technical Operations

-Dwarves Foundation and its customers infrastructure operate across different cloud platforms.
-Keeping the lights on with great reliability is the foremost mission of the Technical Operations team or SRE, and they’re op-fully amazing at doing it. **Quang** is team lead and he works with **Phuc N** to make sure our infras stays healthy.
+Dwarves Foundation and its customer's infrastructure operate across different cloud platforms.
+Keeping the lights on with high reliability is the foremost mission of the Technical Operations team or SRE, and they're op-fully amazing at doing it. **Quang** is team lead and he works with **Nam N** to make sure our infrastructure stays healthy.